algosup/2024-2025-project-3-quickest-path-team-4/qualityAssurance/testPlan.md

 ### Validate functional accuracy

-- Confirm that the algorithm reliability provides the quickest route *( tolerance of 10% )* between any two U.S. landmarks.
+- Confirm that the algorithm reliability provides the quickest route between any two U.S. landmarks.

 ### Ensure performance